Skamix/hello-world/README.md

 *I hope it will be a good experience for me*

-Right now I'm in Ukraine and I'm learning to code just to kill some time waiting for war to end... :dizzy_face:
+Right now I'm in Ukraine and I'm learning to code to kill some time waiting for war to end... :dizzy_face:

 But it's not the only reason.